 Faversham to Whitstable – Lots of boats and boat skeletons and the place where salt used to come from during the Iron Age.

-Whitstable to Herne Bay – The walk with the most beach huts I have ever seen on any walk.
+Whitstable to Herne Bay – The one with the most beach huts I have ever seen on any walk.
 Ever

-Herne Bay to Margate – This walk has some Roman remains, towers dating back to the 12th century and the remains of a church from the year 669.
+Herne Bay to Margate – This one has some Roman remains, towers dating back to the 12th century, and the remains of a church from the year 669.

 More walks along the South East Coast Path